livghit/go-htmx/README.md

 </div>

-# This should be 'a way' not 'the way' of building quick full stack apps with go and as less js as posible XD
+# This should be 'a way' not 'the way' of building quick full stack apps with go and htmx / alpinejs

 ## You can use the client or just use this as a Structure for a api .